 But inch by inch it’s a cinch

-At that time, I would only be able to focus on these next five minutes.
+At that time, I would only be able to focus on the next five minutes.
 Not the whole day, just these five minutes.
 Focus only on the first part of the project not it’s entirety.
 Like when I go to write this blog post I take it sentence by sentence.
 Inch by inch.

 As I shared last week, self-compassion and kindness are so important right now.
-Taking some time to nurture yourself and your feelings.
+Take some time to nurture yourself and your feelings.
 Recognizing that this is a really hard and challenging time that we are navigating.
 That you are doing the best that you can with the skills that you have.